microsoft/webpack-project-references-alias/README.md

 [TypeScript](https://www.typescriptlang.org/) introduced a feature called [Project References](https://www.typescriptlang.org/docs/handbook/project-references.html) in version 3.0.

-This concept, demanded to have the compiled files either checked-in or generated after each branch switch.
+Project References required compiled .d.ts files either checked-in or generated after each branch switch.
 Not doing this would result in a broken IntelliSense experience.

-This drawback was fixed in version 3.7, the TypeScript language server can now inderstand project references.
-This improved a lot the IntelliSense experience across projects and removed the need to have the compiled files on disk.
+This drawback was fixed in version 3.7.
+The TypeScript language server can now inderstand project references.
+This improves the IntelliSense experience across projects while removing the need to have the compiled files on disk.

 The goal of this package is to provide a tool to make webpack understand project references as well.
-This is needed when want to optimize build time by using transpile-only loaders (ts-loader in transpile-only mode or babel-loader) without the need to have the generated files on disk.
+This is needed when optimizing build time when using transpile-only loaders (ts-loader in transpile-only mode or babel-loader) without the need to have the generated files on disk.

 This package create aliases that makes webpack resolve the TypeScript files instead of the generated JavaScript files.